Inventium/rubymacros.com/source/content/_conclusion.html.md

 Lisp](http://www.gigamonkeys.com/book/macros-standard-control-constructs.html).

 In the end, we're not really sure whether Ruby has "real" macros or not.
+Further, we're not sure it really matters.

-We are sure that Ruby allows construction of methods which behave identically to text substitution macros, and that adding parse tree substitution would require a bit of syntax hackerage.
+We are sure that Ruby allows construction of methods which behave
+- from the programmer's point of view - identically to text substitution macros, and that adding parse tree substitution would require a bit of syntax hackerage.